Skip to main content

 Amiens' strongest modern dining bet at €€.

-Hyacinthe is the strongest modern cuisine booking in Amiens, backed by consecutive Michelin Plates in 2024 and 2025 and a 4.8 Google score from over 300 reviews.
 At the €€ price point, it delivers Michelin-acknowledged quality without the budget commitment of a starred venue.
 Booking is straightforward, making it a practical first choice for a special occasion dinner in the city.

-Hyacinthe is the strongest case for modern cuisine in Amiens at the €€ price point, and it has the Michelin Plate recognition in both 2024 and 2025 to back that up.
+Hyacinthe is the strongest case for modern cuisine in Amiens at the €€ price point, it has the Michelin Plate recognition in both 2024 and 2025 to back that up.
 If you are planning a special occasion dinner in the city, this is where you should book.
 The combination of Michelin-acknowledged quality at a mid-range price makes it a clear choice over more expensive alternatives when budget matters.
 Booking is relatively easy compared to destination restaurants in northern France, which makes it practical for a well-planned celebration without the six-week lead time you would need elsewhere.

 Hyacinthe sits at 11 Rue Dusevel in Amiens, a city better known for its Gothic cathedral than its restaurant scene.
 That positioning matters: this is a Michelin Plate venue operating in a regional market, which means it offers a level of kitchen ambition you would more typically associate with a larger city, without the noise, competition, or pricing pressure that comes with Paris.
 For a date night, anniversary, or business dinner in Amiens, the calculus is direct — Hyacinthe delivers a credentialed, considered modern cuisine experience at a price that does not require justification.

 The atmosphere here reads as composed rather than loud.
-The address on Rue Dusevel places it in the older urban core of Amiens, and the energy at Hyacinthe tends toward the intimate end of the spectrum — the kind of room where conversation carries and the evening moves at a pace you control.
+The address on Rue Dusevel places it in the older urban core of Amiens, the energy at Hyacinthe tends toward the intimate end of the spectrum — the kind of room where conversation carries and the evening moves at a pace you control.
 If you are planning a celebration, that ambient register is an asset.
 This is not a venue where the room is the spectacle; the food and the occasion are.
 For diners who want a quieter setting where a significant conversation can happen without competing with a DJ set or a packed bar crowd, Hyacinthe fits well.

 On the lunch versus dinner question, the €€ price range suggests that both services are accessible, but dinner is where a special occasion sits most naturally.
-Lunch at a Michelin-acknowledged restaurant at this price tier is often the sharper value proposition in France , you typically access the same kitchen and similar preparation for less , and if budget is a consideration, a weekday lunch at Hyacinthe could represent the most cost-efficient way to experience what the kitchen does.
+Lunch at a Michelin-acknowledged restaurant at this price tier is often the sharper value proposition in France, you typically access the same kitchen and similar preparation for less, if budget is a consideration, a weekday lunch at Hyacinthe could represent the most cost-efficient way to experience what the kitchen does.
 For a celebration or a business meal where the occasion itself matters, dinner will feel more appropriate simply because the pacing and the evening context support it.
 The core recommendation: if value is the priority, lean toward lunch; if occasion is the priority, book dinner.

 Two consecutive Michelin Plate awards in 2024 and 2025 are a meaningful signal without being the ceiling of the category.
-A Michelin Plate is the Guide's acknowledgment that a restaurant is cooking good food , it sits below the star tier but above the anonymous majority.
+A Michelin Plate is the Guide's acknowledgment that a restaurant is cooking good food, it sits below the star tier but above the anonymous majority.
 In Amiens specifically, that credential places Hyacinthe in a narrow group.
 For context, comparable Michelin-recognised modern cuisine experiences in the broader northern France region include Assiette Champenoise in Reims, which operates at a significantly higher price point and star level.
 Hyacinthe is not competing in that tier, but it is the credentialed choice for modern cuisine within Amiens itself.

-For diners exploring the wider French fine dining map, Hyacinthe occupies a specific and useful niche: regional, accessible, and recognised.
+For diners exploring the wider French fine dining map, Hyacinthe occupies a specific and useful niche: regional, accessible, recognised.
 If you are already visiting Amiens for the cathedral or as a stop on a longer northern France itinerary, this is the restaurant that justifies a proper sit-down meal rather than a brasserie.
 Pearl's full Amiens restaurants guide covers the broader scene, but for a Michelin-acknowledged modern cuisine meal in the city, Hyacinthe is the anchor recommendation.

 For other dining options in Amiens worth considering alongside Hyacinthe, Ail des Ours and Les Orfèvres are both worth checking if Hyacinthe does not fit your date or format.
 If you are building a fuller trip around the city, Pearl's guides to Amiens hotels, Amiens bars, and Amiens experiences are the practical starting points.

 For those using this visit as part of a broader exploration of what modern French cooking looks like across the country, the reference points are wide.
-At the leading end of the category, venues like Mirazur in Menton, Flocons de Sel in Megève, and AM par Alexandre Mazzia in Marseille define what the format can reach.
+At the top end of the category, venues like Mirazur in Menton, Flocons de Sel in Megève, and AM par Alexandre Mazzia in Marseille define what the format can reach.
 Troisgros in Ouches, Auberge de l'Ill in Illhaeusern, and Bras in Laguiole represent the deep-rooted regional French fine dining tradition.
 Hyacinthe is not in that conversation yet, but for Amiens, it is the right answer to the question of where to eat well.

-Compared to the Paris options in the modern French fine dining bracket, Hyacinthe operates in a different league by design , and that is not a criticism.
+Compared to the Paris options in the modern French fine dining bracket, Hyacinthe operates in a different league by design, that is not a criticism.
 Alléno Paris au Pavillon Ledoyen and Mirazur in Menton are three-star operations at €€€€ pricing, requiring months of advance booking and a serious budget commitment.
 If you are in Amiens and not making a trip specifically to visit a destination restaurant, those venues are not your practical comparison set.
 Hyacinthe is the answer to a different question: where do I eat well, with Michelin acknowledgment, at a price that makes sense for a regional dinner?

 Within the northern France region, the closest reference point upward is Assiette Champenoise in Reims, which holds three Michelin stars and commands prices to match.
 For a special occasion where only the highest credential will do and you can travel to Reims, that is the move.
 For Amiens specifically, with a preference for €€ pricing and easier booking, Hyacinthe is the clear choice.
 There is no direct Amiens competitor in the Michelin-acknowledged modern cuisine space that presents a comparable case.